paul-wang/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A:
+A: This strategy is very similar to eliminate strategy.
+We build the strategy as follows
-* for each unit , find the possible naked twins
+* for each unit , find the possible naked twins , aka. two boxes with identical two character values
-  * build a value-->[box1, box2,...] map for len(value)>1
+  * build a value-->[box1, box2,...] map for len(value)==2
   * if len(value) == len([[box1, box2,...]]) , then, this is a naked twins
-* for all box in the unit but not naked twins, eliminate the naked twins value
+* All other boxes in that unit are not allowed to contain either of the characters.
+So for all box in the unit but not naked twins, eliminate the naked twins value.
+We will put this strategy after only_choice.
+So we will apply eliminate-->only_choice-->naked_twins to reduce_puzzle until we solved the sudoku.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?